r-world-devs/GitAI/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GitAI is to derive knowledge about given GitHub and GitLab repositories with the use of Large Language Models.
-Written in tidyverse style it allows user to easily setup scope (repositories), content of interest (files), LLMs with a prompt and process it.
+The goal of GitAI is to derive knowledge from GitHub or GitLab repositories with the use of AI/LLM (Large Language Models).
+With GitAI you can easily:

+- set up your project scope (Git repositories),
+- select content of interest (files and file types),
+- choose your LLM backend,
+- define the LLM prompts,
+- process content of all repositories with a single function call.

+And all of that in a nice tidyverse style.

 ## Installation